seamusdemora/PiFormulae/AwkExamples.md

 ### Some `awk` Examples:

-I've found that examples of `awk` usage has been a huge help to me.
-I'm adding these for myself, and for any others who practice *learning by example*.
+I've found  `awk` examples have been a big help to me.
+I'm adding these for myself, and others who *learn by example*.

 ##### 1. Parse a stream from `journalctl` to extract SSH logins & logouts: